-Dundaga Castle, built in the 13th century, is now a venue for thematic exhibitions, presentations of local cuisine samples, impressive wedding ceremonies, it also offers tours, comfortable lodgings, and the opportunity to explore the castle and the environs.
-The castle also houses the local culture centre, tourist information centre, a music and arts school, the municipal development and planning department, and an editorial office.
+Dundaga Castle, built in the 13th century, is now a venue for thematic exhibitions, presentations of local cuisine samples.
+It also offers tours, comfortable lodgings, and the opportunity to explore the castle and the environs.

 Dundaga Castle is the largest castle in Northern Kurzeme.
-It is built on a peninsula surrounded by the waters of the Pace River.
-The castle has survived several wars and belonged to a number of landlords, it has been reconstructed several times, twice ravaged by fires – but restored and expanded after both.
 Although the castle has been modernised through the reconstruction projects, it still possesses the features of a fortified manor, as evidenced by its gate tower and courtyard.

 What to see at Dundaga Castle:

-- Exhibition about the former owners of the castle, and an exhibition about various periods in the construction of the castle
+- exhibition about various periods in the construction of the castle;

 Legend about Green Maiden